mythicmc/peridot/README.md

 This component is responsible for loading Peridot server configuration files, located in the `configs` folder.
 It loads all configuration files, performs validations (e.g. duplicate server names, missing plugins from the repositories, etc), then provides the list of available servers to the Deployment Engine.

 The loader leverages a JavaScript-based configuration format, allowing for easy extensibility and customization.
+Basic support for `require()` and `module.export` is implemented (not full CommonJS!) to share configuration info between files.

 ### Deployment Engine